Gender

 - Good afternoon

-can mean both Good evening
+Buenas noches can mean both Good evening and Good night.

 - Buenas noches